lorinkoz/talk-djangoconau20-schemas/slides.md

 -   Change "app to schema" configuration.
 -   Apply migrations of the app.

---

-.box[🦉 This is also why we operate at the application level]

 ---

 ##### .red[What if there is data?]

+-   Hard to do with migrations.
 -   Search path hides the tables.
--   Hard to do with migrations.
 -   Recommended with some form of export / import.

 --